 While the Glass-Steagall Act had barred deposit-taking banks from conducting proprietary trading, its repeal with the Gramm-Leach-Bliley Act (1999) led to rapid growth in trading by major banks.
 In the wake of the financial crisis, former Fed chairman Paul Volcker proposed banning proprietary trading by these banks, reasoning that financial firms backed by government deposit insurance should not be permitted to trade speculatively for their own benefit.

-The original hope was to complete the Volcker rule by the end of 2012 and give banks 18 months to prepare for implementation.
+The original hope was to complete the Volcker rule by the end of 2012 and give banks eighteen months to prepare for implementation.
 However, bureaucratic hurdles delayed finalization and approval of the rule until December 2013.
 Federal regulators have given Wall Street until July 2015 to fully comply.

 But there is still much debate over the Volcker rule, and some analysts expect banks to wage a legal battle in the months ahead.
 Some critics argue it is not strong enough and contains potential loopholes.
 For instance, many speculate whether banks might be able to disguise taking their own speculative positions as market-making for clients or as the hedging of risk, which are still permitted under the regulation.
-The Volcker rule includes measures and formulas that will attempt to discern whether trades are proprietary or not, but it's unclear whether these will be sufficient.
+The Volcker rule includes measures and formulas that will attempt to discern whether trades are proprietary, but it's unclear whether these will be sufficient.

 Opponents of the rule say it will prevent banks from performing important business functions and would not have prevented the financial crisis.
 For instance, it would not have affected financial institutions that do not take deposits, such as Bear Stearns, Lehman Brothers and AIG.